 - Smaller models outperform larger ones on memory tasks.

-The AI research community has noticed this trade-off.
-When models train on larger datasets to improve reasoning, their ability to memorize and recall specific information decreases.
+The AI research community documented this trade-off in 2025: training on larger datasets to improve reasoning reduces the ability to memorize and recall specific information.

-Larger models tend to provide information you didn’t ask for.
-This fills up the context window faster, even if that window is bigger than smaller models.
-Result: you get fewer relevant answers before the model “forgets” your earlier questions.
+Larger models provide extensive explanations you didn’t request.
+This fills context windows faster even when they’re larger.
+You get fewer relevant answers before the model “forgets” earlier questions.

 Our AI hallucination benchmark and memory benchmark don’t perfectly correlate.
 If you want a model that doesn’t hallucinate AND remembers well, look for the sweet spot on this chart near the upper right corner.